Dietitian vs Nutritionist vs Naturopath: What’s the Difference in Australia?

 What Is a Dietitian?

-A dietitian (officially, an Accredited Practising Dietitian or APD) is a regulated healthcare professional with at least a university degree in nutrition and dietetics.
+A dietitian (officially, an Accredited Practising Dietitian or APD) is a regulated healthcare professional who has obtained a university degree in nutrition and dietetics and are registered with the governing body - Dietitians Australia.
 Sometimes also spelt ‘Dietician’.
+While Dietitians are also nutritionists, they are specially qualified to work with clients in a 1:1 clinical setting, delivering individual counselling.

 • Must complete at least 4 years of university training, including medical nutrition therapy and 100 hours of supervised clinical placements

-• Are governed by Dietitians Australia and follow strict codes of ethics and professional standards
+• Must be registered with Dietitians Australia and follow strict codes of ethics and professional standards

 • Can work in hospitals, private practice, aged care, disability support, research, and more